News & Events

 That's according to energy companies and city officials who helped sign up residents for energy audits over the summer and fall which translated into energy upgrades to hundreds of city homes.

-The program, called Energize Waterbury, is part of a larger Energize Connecticut program administered by the state's largest utilities Connecticut Light & Power and Yankee Gas.
+The program, called Energize Waterbury, is part of a larger Energize Connecticut program administered by the state's largest utilities Eversource and Eversource.
 The program is supported by local municipalities and the state and offers energy audits to residents at a deep discount.

-A partnership between the town and Connecticut Light & Power’s Clean Energy Communities program is helping support youth and encourage residents to take advantage of energy efficiency, starting with a $1,625 check to Berlin Upbeat on Tuesday.
+A partnership between the town and Eversource’s Clean Energy Communities program is helping support youth and encourage residents to take advantage of energy efficiency, starting with a $1,625 check to Berlin Upbeat on Tuesday.

 Connecticut has focused on energy efficiency and conservation in recent years, aiming to become one of the nation’s cleanest state, and Berlin youth are taking full advantage of programs that will improve the community, save residents on home costs and provide funding for youth leadership programs all at the same time.